You are listening to the Sean Hannity Radio Show Podcast.

 I'm good.

-Well, on Sunday, woke up, my family was okay, but uh on the news that just a few neighborhoods down they weren't.
+My family was okay, but I saw in the news that just a few neighborhoods down, they weren't.

-So we grabbed a buddy and uh grabbed the canoe with one paddle and tried to go see what we could do.
+So we grabbed a buddy and grabbed the canoe with one paddle and tried to go see what we could do.

-And yeah, it was frustrating because there's a lot of people out trying to help, but we just didn't know where to go.
+And it was frustrating because there's a lot of people out trying to help, but we just didn't know where to go.

-And so I called the deputy who I would go to church with and just said, Hey, give me an address.
+And so I called the deputy who I would go to church with and just said, hey, give me an address.

 Tell me where to go.